Yukon Energy

-Yukon Energy Corporation (YEC; Société d'énergie du Yukon) is a Crown corporation which is the primary producer of electricity in the Canadian territory of Yukon.
-It also distributes electricity to a small number of locations not served by the privately-owned ATCO Electric Yukon.
+Yukon Energy Corporation (YEC; Société d'énergie du Yukon) is a Crown corporation that is the primary producer of electricity in the Canadian territory of Yukon.
+It also distributes electricity to a small number of locations not served by the privately owned ATCO Electric Yukon.
 YEC was established in 1987 to take over the Yukon assets of the Northern Canada Power Commission and is currently organised as a subsidiary of the Yukon Development Corporation.
 The company's headquarters is in Whitehorse, Yukon near the Whitehorse Rapids hydroelectric generating station.